jmannall/RoomAcoustiCpp/docs/rac/diffraction.md

 ## Models

-RoomAcoustiC++ implements multiple diffraction models.
+RAC implements multiple diffraction models:

 - **Attenuate:** Attenuates the sound based on the length of the diffraction path.
 It is a simple model that does not consider the angle of incidence or frequency-dependent effects.

-- **LPF:** Applies a 1st order low-pass filter at 1kHz to diffraction paths.
+- **LPF:** Applies a 1st order low-pass filter at 1kHz to diffraction paths when the source is in the shadow zone.
 It is a simple model that does not consider the angle of incidence.

 - **UDFA:** The Universal Diffraction Filter Approximation[^1] uses multiple 1st order shelving IIR filters to model the low-pass filter response of diffraction paths.